-Discussion
+4. Discussion

 D&S IFCA has carried out annual autumn cockle surveys on the Teign Estuary since 2018.
-This report monitors the change in density and average size of cockles across The Salty, and surrounding areas on the Teign Estuary between 2018 and 2020 and discusses the implications for the users of the estuary who gather cockles recreationally.
+This report monitors the change in density and average size of cockles across The Salty and surrounding areas on the Teign Estuary between 2018 and 2022 and discusses the implications for the users of the estuary who gather cockles recreationally.

-Although the values of average adult and juvenile cockle density appear to vary between years, the density of cockles has not changed significantly since 2018.
+The density of adult cockles has increased between 2018-2022 at a rate of approximately 12% per year.
+This, along with a stable average size of cockles, suggests that the current levels of recreational cockle gathering in the estuary are not having a negative impact on the cockle population in the estuary.
+Although the values of average juvenile cockle density appear to have increased over the years, the average juvenile cockle density has not changed significantly since 2018.
 There was a high degree of variation in cockle density (both juvenile and adult) between sample sites, which highlights the importance of accounting for or considering this variation when conducting analysis and interpretation of data.
 The density of cockles appears to be highest in the centre to north-east of the survey site.
-These locations are likely to have higher water flow rates than towards the south-west of the survey site, so could explain the higher densities of cockles as they have been shown to prefer moderately strong (1-3 knots) of tidal flow (Tyler-Walters, 2007).
-Cockle density is also shown to be higher in intertidal areas subject to increased submergence times and in proximity to and within local hydrological features such as channels and tidal pools.
+These locations are likely to have higher water flow rates than towards the south-west of the survey site, so could explain the higher densities of cockles as they have been shown to prefer moderately strong (1-3 knots) tidal flow (Tyler-Walters, 2007).
+Cockle density is also shown to be higher in intertidal areas subject to increased submergence times and in proximity to and within local hydrological features such as channels and tidal pools (Tyler-Walters, 2007).
 Cockles typically display preference towards stable submerged or intertidal muddy and sandy habitats, where if conditions are favourable (salinity, access to food, temperature, recruitment of juveniles can be facilitated etc) then populations can thrive (Boyden and Russell, 1972; Brock, 1979; Guillou and Tartu, 1994; Whitton et al., 2015).
-The sediment (a mix of sandy gravel) in the centre by location is also more stable than the sediment by the bridge and seaward extent of the sand bank.
+The sediment (a mix of sandy gravel) in the central location is also more stable than the sediment by the bridge and seaward extent of the sand bank.
 The fringing sediments are subject to increasing scour by the tide and as a result are more mobile than the packed sediment towards the centre of the sandbank (Dalrymple and Rhodes, 1995).

 The variation in the distribution of cockle sizes around the stable average could be due to a number of reasons.
-Firstly, the addition of more survey sites in 2019 and 2020 compared to 2018 increased the total number of cockles sampled, which means that the overall sample of cockles is likely to be more representative of the population on the Teign Estuary.
-The bimodal distribution of sizes observed in the 2020 sample of cockles may suggest that 2020 was a particularly strong year for cockle recruitment, although this peak in smaller sized cockles did not impact the overall average cockle size for that year.
+Firstly, the addition of more survey sites in 2019 - 2022 compared to 2018 increased the total number of cockles sampled, which means that the overall sample of cockles is likely to be more representative of the population on the Teign Estuary.
+The bimodal distribution of sizes observed in the 2020 and 2022 samples of cockles may suggest that these years were particularly strong for cockle recruitment, although this additional peak in smaller sized cockles did not impact the overall average cockle size for those years.

 However, it is also important to consider the possible variation in cockle size across years that arises from the different sampling stations that are surveyed each year (e.g. due to the differences in (in)accessible survey stations across years).
-The GLMMs fitted for adult and juvenile cockle density highlighted the high level of variation between sampling locations.
+The GLMMs fitted for adult and juvenile cockle density highlighted the high level of variation in density between sampling locations.
 It is also possible that there is similarly high levels of variation in cockle size across sampling locations within the survey site.
 It was not possible to model cockle size in this way as the data did not conform to the prerequisites of the modelling approach.